 Gainful Employment Disclosure

 This degree program is designed for working adults and/or students who have well-defined career goals.
-The program is intended to provide students with the opportunity to develop specific competencies and earn an Associate in Science degree in career fields that are not available through existing degree programs at Minnesota West Community and Technical College.
+The program is intended to provide students with the opportunity to develop specific competencies and earn an Associate of Science degree in career fields that are not available through existing degree programs at Minnesota West Community & Technical College.
 This program is not intended to provide certification in any field.

 The program requires submission of a written degree plan initiated by the student with assistance from a academic counselor/faculty member.
 The plan must also demonstrate transferability to at least one four-year accredited institution, even when it may not be the intention of the student to transfer immediately after completing this degree.